knoup/xviii/assets/units/README.txt

 These determine whether the unit is a lancer (no effect for non-cav units) and whether the unit uses the limber mechanic.

+WATERCROSSER:1

+This determines whether the unit is capable of crossing water tiles without the need for a bridge.

 -------------------------------------------------------------